Angiosarcoma: Classification

 The classification of angiosarcoma is based on both its origin and the underlying risk factors that may have contributed.
 This is not a comprehensive list and case reports often go into further depth.

 Primary cutaneous angiosarcoma

-Angiosarcoma in the skin (usually the head or neck and specifically the scalp) with no underlying risk factors such as lymphedema or radiation therapy.
+Primary cutaneous angiosarcoma is angiosarcoma in the skin (usually the head or neck and specifically the scalp) with risk factors including lymphedema or radiation therapy, immunosuppression, and exposure to carcinogens like vinyl chloride and arsenic.
+They account for 50% of angiosarcoma cases.

 Lymphedema associated angiosarcoma

 Also called Stewart-Treves syndrome, it is a lymphangiosarcoma resulting from chronic lymphedema, swelling due to the build up of lymphatic fluid.
 It typically happens in the breast following a mastectomy that removes the lymph nodes of the breast.
 However it can happen anywhere.

 Parenchymal angiosarcoma

 Angiosarcoma in parenchymal organs such as the liver, breast or heart.
 These makes up about 40% of angiosarcoma.

 Primary breast angiosarcoma

 This refers to angiosarcoma of the breast without underlying causes such as radiation therapy or lymphedema.
 It is rare and makes up only 0.04% of breast tumors and 8% of breast sarcomas.
 It is very aggressive, usually presents in younger females and is often noticeable by a palpable mass.
 Prognosis is poor with a five-year survival between 8 and 50%.